Valērijs Kalmikovs

 Valērijs "Val" Kalmikovs (born March 4, 1973) is a Latvian former swimmer, who specialized in breaststroke and individual medley events.
 He is a two-time Olympian (1996 and 2000) and a top 16 finalist in the 200 m breaststroke on his Olympic debut in Atlanta (1996).
 He still holds a Latvian record in the 200 m breaststroke (2:16.21) that stood for more than a decade.
 While studying in the United States, Kalmikovs achieved a sixth-fastest of all time in the 200-yard breaststroke at the 2000 NCAA Men's Swimming and Diving Championships.
-He has also been named a three-time Big-12 Conference Champion and a nine-time All-American, as a member of the University of Nebraska swimming and diving team.
+He has also been named a three-time Big-12 Conference Champion and a nine-time All-American, as a member of the University of Nebraska–Lincoln swimming and diving team.
 Since his sporting career ended in 2004, Kalmikovs has extensively traveled across the United States and Europe, working as a swimming coach.

 On September 9.
 2019 Val became the first Latvian to swim across The English Channel.
 It took him 11 hours and 13 minutes (6pm-5am) to successfully finish the challenge.